-Acting as an alternative to the common restaurant, The Grey Space presents a three course meal every Sunday.
-Creative dishes emerge from our kitchen-studio to the dining space.
-Guest chefs create inspiring menus, exclusively made for each event.
+Acting as an alternative to the common restaurant, The Grey Space presents a communal dinner experience every Sunday.
+Guest chefs create creative dishes and inspiring menus, which emerge from our kitchen and are served in the space.

-- Starter: Ezogelin Soup — a hearty and delicious Turkish soup prepared with legumes, grains and fresh ingredients.
+- Starter: Mercimek Soup — a hearty and delicious Turkish soup prepared with legumes, grains and fresh ingredients.

 - Doors open at 17.00, Dinner usually starts at 18.30.
 Upon reserving you will receive more information about the exact time that the first course is served.